Asia PacificSurfing Destinations

 To find the best surfing destination for you, try our WaveFinder search engine!

-Siargao is a surfing paradise every surfer
+Siargao is a surfing paradise for all types of surfers!

 All the surf spots on Siargao are on the east coast and most of them are around the General Luna and Cloud 9 area.
 This is also where you will find most accommodation options as well as many bars and restaurants.